danutavadanei/portl/README.md

 # Portl

-*portl* is a lightweight peer-to-peer file transfer tool written in Go, designed for secure and efficient file sharing without persistent storage.
+**portl** is a lightweight peer-to-server-to-peer file transfer tool written in Go, designed for secure and efficient file sharing without persisting files on the server.

-Using `scp` as the uploader and an HTTP client as the downloader, portl creates a seamless tunnel between two peers through a central server.
-Files are streamed directly from the uploader to the downloader and delivered as a .zip archive — ensuring minimal resource usage and no intermediate storage.
+Using `scp` as the uploader and an HTTP client as the downloader, **portl** creates a seamless tunnel between two peers through a central server.
+Files are streamed directly from the uploader to the downloader and delivered as a `.zip` archive — ensuring minimal resource usage and no intermediate storage.

 ## Key Features
 - Fast and secure file transfer